MicrosoftDocs/learn/learn-pr/azure/write-first-query-kusto-query-language/includes/4-exercise-return-number-rows-take-operator.md

 The `take` operator is perfect, as it returns a specified number of random rows.

-1. Copy this query to your clipboard and run in your sample environment.
+1. Copy this query to your clipboard and paste in the query editor of your sample environment.

     ```kusto
     StormEvents
     | take 5
     ```

 1. Notice that the query begins with a reference to the data table, *StormEvents*.
-This data is piped into the first and only operator, which then selects five rows at random.
+This data is piped into the first and only operator, which then selects five arbitrary rows.

-1. To run the query, either select the **Run** button above the query window, or press **Shift+Enter**.
+1. Run the query by either selecting the **Run** button above the query window, or pressing **Shift+Enter**.

-1. You should get results that look like the following image.
-However, since the rows are selected at random, you will probably see different data than is displayed below.
+1. Check that your results look like the following image.
+However, since the rows are selected arbitrarily, you may see different data than is displayed below.

     :::image type="content" source="../media/3-take-5.png" alt-text="Screenshot of take five outputs.":::